asmecher/pkp-anonymizer/README.md

 Anonymize the data in an OJS, OMP, or OPS database.

 This script anonymizes:
-- User data: usernames, emails, names
+- User data: usernames, emails, names, passwords
 - Author data: emails, names
 - Submission data: titles, abstracts
+- Integrations:
+  - CrossRef username and password
+  - ORCiD API credentials

 Caveats:
 - The generated emails, usernames, and names won't be consistent with each other